MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/intellicode-faq.md

 ---
 # Visual Studio IntelliCode FAQ

-Thanks for your interest in IntelliCode for Visual Studio!
-We've provided this short FAQ to hopefully answer some of the questions you may have about the extension.
+Thanks for your interest in Visual Studio IntelliCode!
+We've provided this short FAQ to hopefully answer some of the questions you may have.

 ## Q. What is Visual Studio IntelliCode?

 At Build 2018, we announced Visual Studio IntelliCode, a new capability that enhances software development using AI.
 IntelliCode helps developers and teams code with confidence, find issues faster, and focus code reviews.

-We showed an early view of how IntelliCode enhances the software development process by delivering better context-aware code completions, guiding developers to adhere to the patterns and styles of their team, finding difficult-to-catch code issues, and focusing code reviews on areas that really matter.
+We showed an early view of how IntelliCode enhances the software development process in the following ways:

+- Delivers context-aware code completions
+- Guides developers to adhere to the patterns and styles of their team
+- Finds difficult-to-catch code issues
+- Focuses code reviews by drawing attention to areas that really matter

 Developers can find more information and sign up for news and future private previews at [https://aka.ms/intellicode](https://aka.ms/intellicode).